Career counselling

 What better counselling should improve after the first clarity layer

+Clearer direction is only the start.
 Better counselling should also improve the quality of the path you choose next.

 Decision quality should improve